dmgctrl/django-ztask/README.markdown

 In version 0.1.4, we are introducing two major changes:

-1. Tasks now have a "created" datetime field.
+1. Tasks now have a `created` datetime field.
 This was added to make sure `--replayfailed` replayed tasks in the appropriate order
 2. Introduced [South](http://south.aeracode.org/) migrations.

-IF YOU HAVE ALREADY INSTALLED django-ztask - you can "fake" the first migration, and then run the second migration:
+IF YOU HAVE ALREADY INSTALLED `django-ztask` - you can "fake" the first migration, and then run the second migration:

     ./manage.py migrate django_ztask --fake 0001
     ./manage.py migrate django_ztask